JackAlexanderClark/VideoGames_eCommerce/README.md

 - The system allows me to add items to a shopping cart from the item detail page.
-- The system shows the number of items in my cart and total cost in the site header.
+- The system shows the number of items in my cart and costs in total.
 - As a user, I want to review my shopping cart so that I can confirm my choices before checkout.